stephengold/Maud/README.md

 1. Find the latest release in the webpage at https://github.com/stephengold/Maud/releases
-2. Download the appropriate ZIP file for your platform.
+2. Download the ZIP file for your platform.
    (For a 64-bit Windows platform, download "Maud-Windows-x64.zip".)
 3. Extract the contents of the ZIP file.
 4. Open/run the Maud executable/application in the extracted folder/directory.
-   (In Windows, open "Maud.exe" in the "Maud" subfolder.)
+   (In Windows, open "Maud.exe" in the "Maud" folder.)

 <a name="build">